rjojjr/cloudns-ddns-client/README.md

 python3 src/main.py
 ```

-OR(when installed as system service a Unix-based host)
+OR(when installed as system service on a Unix-based host)

 ```shell
 cloudns-client